Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/mockQuestions.md

 3. **3.
 How would you perform UI testing for the virtual card issuance flow on mobile and web?**
         - To test the virtual card issuance flow on mobile and web, I would design a mix of functional, usability, and cross-platform UI tests — both manually and with automation — to ensure users can smoothly create a virtual card and view it securely.

+4. **4.
+Describe how you would verify integration with external APIs (e.g. MoneyGram, banking API, crypto minting).**
+        - To verify integration with external APIs like MoneyGram, banking systems, or crypto minting services, I would design a mix of functional, contract, reliability, and security tests — ensuring the app interacts with third parties accurately, safely, and under various conditions.